I must create a system, or be enslaved by another man's. I will not reason and compare: my business is to create.

 Same for the cleric "turn undead" tables that include the NAMES of the creatures turned instead of their HD.
 If the number of undead are limited, this makes perfect sense; otherwise, it looks strange and impractical.

-(A more extreme example is the blink dog and its hatred of displacer beast.
+(A more extreme example is the blink dog and its hatred of displacer beasts.
 B/X tell us almost nothing about these creatures, but they attack each other on sight.
 How often will that happen?
 If you're playing UD&D, almost never).

 There are other aspects of old school D&D that seem to be remnants of this limited mindset.
 For example, clerics and mages cannot use sword, which is important if most magic weapons are swords, but becomes less important if you have several magic maces or daggers.